ahasasjeb/lv-wings/README.md

 ## Introduction

-This version of Wings is a community-developed continuation that was originally started by pau101 and later ported to Minecraft 1.18.2 by jt789.
-When you drink the wing potions, you receive different types of wings with unique properties.
+This version of Wings is a community-developed continuation project, originally started by pau101 and later ported to Minecraft 1.18.2 by jt789.
+When you drink a wings potion, you receive different types of wings with unique attributes.

-Compared to earlier releases, this fork adds a "Super Wings" item (only obtainable in Creative mode), stronger potion effects, and an effect that repels hostile mobs within a 14-block diameter.
-While wearing wings you will also see a hint to press R to enter flight.
-Each wing type consumes your hunger while flying, taking off, and landing.
+Compared to earlier versions, this branch adds a "Super Wings" item (obtainable only in Creative mode), stronger potion effects, and an effect that repels hostile mobs within a 14-block diameter.
+While wearing wings, press R to enter flight.
+Each type of wing consumes your hunger while flying, taking off, and landing.

 There are plans to continue maintaining the project in the future.